christ-offer/christ-offer/README.md

 - 🌱 I’m currently learning (sidehustling), in no particular order: htmx, python, rust
 - 📫 How to reach me: Ping me here - I already get to much spam everywhere else. :)

+My repository list is full of abandoned side-projects, feel free to explore.
+Nothing to exciting going on here yet.

+⚡ Fun fact: facts aren't fun.

 <!--
 **christ-offer/christ-offer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.